ClusterLabs/PAF/docs/dev/releasing.md

 ## Documentation

-Update the "quick start" documentation pages with the links to the new packges
+Update the "quick start" documentation pages with the links to the new packages

+## Community

+* if this is a first beta or a release:
+  - submit a news on postgrsql.org website
+  - submit a mail on pgsql-announce mailing list
+* submit a mail to the users@clusterlabs.org mailing list
+* twitt, blog, ...